 - 2/3 C walnut pieces

 - 3/4 C & 1 T walnuts, chopped

 - 4 lg eggs

 - Raspberries with sauce

 Preheat oven to 350.
 Grease an 8-inch springform pan with a small amount of butter and set aside.
 Place 2/3 C of walnuts in work bowl of a food processor and pulse until coarsely ground.
 Set aside.
-Place chocolate in a microwave-safe bowl and heat on high in a microwave at 30 second intervals, stirring between intervals, until chocolate has melted and is smooth.
+Place chocolate in a microwave-safe bowl and heat on high in a microwave at 30-second intervals, stirring between intervals, until chocolate has melted and is smooth.
 Set aside.
-In a medium bowl stir together cocoa powder, baking powder and salt.
+In a medium bowl stir together cocoa powder, baking powder, and salt.
 In a separate bowl, cream together butter and sugar.
 Add eggs one at a time, beating well after each addition.
 Continue beating until mixture has turned pale and creamy, about 5 minutes.
 Spoon in chocolate and vanilla and beat until just blended.
 Fold in ground walnuts, chopped walnuts, and cocoa powder mixture.
 Pour into prepared springform pan and bake until cooked through, about 35 minutes.
 Let cool completely on a wire rack.
-Run a small knife around edge before releasing sides of springform pan.
+Run a small knife around the edge before releasing sides of springform pan.
 Serve at room temperature and garnish with chocolate shavings and raspberries in raspberry sauce.

 Makes 8-10 servings.

 Cruisers know that there’s something special about fresh baked cookies onboard a ship.
 This recipe by Chef Wolfgang Wasshausen from Holland America Cruise Line lets you bake amazing chocolate chip cookies right at home!

 - 2 cups all-purpose flour (you can use Nutritious Flour Blend in this)